-Pillar Recommended disclosure Response reference Additional comments Governance Disclose the organisation's governance around climate-related risks and opportunities. a) Describe the Board's oversight of climate- related risks and opportunities.
-Oversight of ESG (page 7); Response to climate-related risks (page 21) Board oversight of climate change risk significantly strengthened: In 2020 ESG was overseen by the Board through the Group Nomination & Governance Committee.
-In early 2021, the Board established a Responsibility & Sustainabilit Working Group until May 2022 in order to ensure an appropriate le of Board engagement in, and oversight of, ESG matters (including climate change).
-Board Risk Committee workshop held to evaluate the climate change risks facing the Group, discuss transition and physical risk concepts and review potential Key Risk Indicators (KRI). b) Describe management's role in assessing and managing climate-related risks and opportunities.
-Oversight of ESG (page 7); Governance (within the Responsible Investment section) (page 34) Management oversight enhanced: Group ESG Committee established to oversee ESG (including climate-related risks), chaired by the Group Chief Financial Officer and Chief Operating Officer, supported by senior functional leaders and representatives from the Group's business units.
+Pillar Recommended disclosure Response reference Additional comments Governance Disclose the organisation's governance around climate-related risks and opportunities. a) Describe the Board's oversight of climate-related risks and opportunities.
+Oversight of ESG (page 74); Response to climate-related risks (page 88) Board oversight of climate change risk significantly strengthened: In 2020 ESG was overseen by the Board through the Group Nomination &amp; Governance Committee.
+In early 2021, the Board established a Responsibility &amp; Sustainability Working Group until May 2022 in order to ensure an appropriate level of Board engagement in, and oversight of, ESG matters (including climate change).
+Board Risk Committee workshop held to evaluate the climate change risks facing the Group, discuss transition and physical risk concepts and review potential Key Risk Indicators (KRI). b) Describe management's role in assessing and managing climate- related risks and opportunities.
+Oversight of ESG; Governance (within the Responsible Investment section) (page 101) Management oversight enhanced: Group ESG Committee established to oversee ESG (including climate-related risks), chaired by the Group Chief Financial Officer and Chief Operating Officer, supported by senior functional leaders and representatives from the Group's business units.
 Work is under way to bring climate risk into the scope of other relevant governance structures, such as the Group Responsible Investment Advisory Committee (GRIAC) that provides overall review and recommendations for policies on responsible investment activities including climate related investment strategies.
 The Technical Actuarial Committee (TAC) is responsible for setting the methodology for Prudential's assets, liabilities and capital requirements, which includes the consideration of climate change.

-Pillar Recommended disclosure Response reference Additional comments Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation's businesses, strategy and financial planning where such information is material. a) Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.
-Approach to climate-related risks (page 20); Capturing opportunities (page 22) Risk identification work completed: The risk identification and scenario process has identified six major risk categories.
+Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation's businesses, strategy and financial planning where such information a) Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.
+Approach to climate-related risks (page 87); Capturing opportunities (page 90) Risk identification work completed: The risk identification and scenario process has identified six major risk categories.
 Opportunities identified to support climate change mitigation and adaptation: The Pulse digital health platform supports the surveillance and diagnosis of diseases that are becoming more prevalent due to climate change.
-Investment products include the Asia Sustainable Bond Fund launched by Eastspring b) Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning.
-Our ESG strategy (page 4); Response to climate-related risks (page 21); Supporting an inclusive transition New ESG Strategic Framework being rolled out: - A new framework includes stewarding human impacts of climate change as a key pillar via decarbonising the investment portfolio and pursuing an inclusive transition.
-The strategy will drive and shape the Group's overall response to climate change in future years. (page 22); Next steps (page 23) Capacity building efforts continuing: This includes membership of climate risk bodies, such as Climate Action 100+, and investor initiatives (eg, the PRI in an asset manager capacity). c) Describe the potential impact of different scenarios, including a 2°C scenario, on the organisation's businesses, strategy, and financial planning.
-Next steps (page 23); Capturing opportunities (page 22) Adoption of further targets under review: Process under way to assess suitable targets in respect of the carbon emissions from our investment portfolio.
+Investment products include the Asia Sustainable Bond Fund launched by Eastspring is material. b) Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning.
+Our ESG strategy (page 71); Response to climate-related risks (page 88); Supporting an inclusive transition (page 89); Next steps (page 90) New ESG Strategic Framework being rolled out: A new framework includes stewarding human impacts of climate change as a key pillar via decarbonising the investment portfolio and pursuing an inclusive transition.
+The strategy will drive and shape the Group's overall response to climate change in future years.
+Capacity building efforts continuing: This includes membership of climate risk bodies, such as Climate Action 100+, and investor initiatives (eg, the PRI in an asset manager capacity). c) Describe the potential impact of different scenarios, including a 2°C scenario, on the organisation's businesses, strategy, and financial planning.
+Next steps (page 90); Capturing opportunities (page 90) Adoption of further targets under review: Process underway to assess suitable targets in respect of the carbon emissions from our investment portfolio.
 Potential to explore further environmental/climate risk opportunities (such as the development of investment, insurance and digital products to support climate risk).